turbulenz/turbulenz_engine/docs/source/debugging_guide.rst

 -------------------

 There are a number browsers and debuggers that can be used to debug the JavaScript you write.
 For Canvas develpoment Turbulenz recommends Chrome using its built in Developer Tools.
 For plugin development Turbulenz recommends the use of Firefox and Firebug as a debugging and testing environment.
 This section covers the use of Firebug to debug your JavaScript.
 The techniques in this section are merely suggestions and may still be relevant to other debuggers.

-Note that the information here is generally only relevant when running the game in *plugin-debug* or *canvas-debug* mode.
+Note that the information here is generally only relevant when running the game in *canvas-debug* mode.

 See also :ref:`DebuggingTools <debuggingtools>`.